Save the Children and SC Johnson are Helping Students Return to School Prepared to Engage and Learn

 A World with More Opportunity

 We have long been committed to future generations and finding ways to help them reach their goals and foster a love of learning.
-Here are some ways we’ve helped:
+Here are some ways we have helped:

-• SC Johnson STEM Scholars Pathway: In 2021, we announced a donation of $5.5 million to Gateway Technical College to create the SC Johnson STEM Scholar Pathway program.
-This program is dedicated to providing women and people of color, who have historically been under-represented in STEM industries, and those with limited means the opportunity to gain a four-year degree in STEM-related career fields.
+• SC Johnson STEM Scholars Pathway: Earlier this year, we announced a donation of $5.5 million to Gateway Technical College to create the SC Johnson STEM Scholar Pathway programme.
+This programme is dedicated to providing women and people of colour, who have historically been under-represented in STEM industries, and those with limited means the opportunity to gain a four-year degree in STEM-related career fields.

-• Partnering with Sesame Workshop: We teamed up with Sesame Workshop to help create new tools and resources for young children and caregivers worldwide to promote healthy and environmentally sustainable practices at home.
-Over the next two years, Sesame Workshop will create a robust collection of global educational resources centered around the pillars of health, sustainability and early education building blocks.
+• Partnering with Sesame Workshop: We teamed up with Sesame Workshop to help create new tools and resources for young children and carers worldwide to promote healthy and environmentally sustainable practices at home.
+Over the next two years, Sesame Workshop will create a robust collection of global educational resources centred around the pillars of health, sustainability and early education building blocks.

-• Battle of the Books: We’ve supported the Racine Public Library’s Battle of the Books program over the years to provide thousands of books to local fourth- and fifth-grade students and encourage a love of reading through friendly competition.
+• Battle of the Books: We have supported the Racine Public Library’s Battle of the Books programme over the years to provide thousands of books to local fourth- and fifth-grade students and encourage a love of reading through friendly competition.

-The tour kicked off in Santa Monica in early June and has made its way to multiple cities across the U.S., including:
+The tour kicked off in San Francisco on 10 July and has made its way to multiple cities across the U.S., including: